 Wednesday 25 June 2025

 Time Session/Activity Academic Lead Location

 9.30am - 11.00am Lecture: Leadership Under Pressure: The Escalation of the Troubles This session delves into how leaders across various sectors responded to the intensifying conflict, examining the leadership challenges they faced, crisis management strategies employed, and the tough decisions made as violence escalated.
-Dr Stuart McClure QBS
+Dr Stuart McClure QBS Weston Lecture Theatre

 11.00am - 11.30am Break

 11.30am - 1.00pm Film Screening and Discussion: Episode 2 of Once Upon a Time in Northern Ireland Viewing and discussing the second episode of the documentary, participants will examine how leaders on all sides managed, or struggled to manage, the crisis.
 The discussion focuses on decision-making and ethical considerations amid mounting violence.
-Dr Stuart McClure QBS
+Dr Stuart McClure QBS Weston Lecture Theatre

 1.00pm - 2.00pm Lunch

-2.00pm - 3.30pm Interactive Debate: Leadership in Conflict vs. Leadership in Peace Divided into teams, participants debate the differing demands on leaders during conflict and in peacebuilding.
-This debate encourages critical thinking about adaptability in leadership approaches and the potential evolution of leadership styles in shifting contexts.
-Dr Stuart McClure QBS
+2.00pm - 3.30pm Guest Speaker Session: Rev. Tony Davidson Rev. Tony Davidson is a prominent Presbyterian minister from Northern Ireland, best known for his 28-year ministry at First Armagh Presbyterian Church, where he played a significant role in promoting peace and reconciliation during and after the Troubles.
+He has held key ecumenical roles, including President of the Irish Council of Churches and Ecumenical Canon at St. Patrick's Cathedral in Armagh.
+Following his retirement in 2022, he continues to contribute as Minister Emeritus and Peace and Reconciliation Panel Convenor for the Presbyterian Church in Ireland.
+Davidson is also a writer and poet, reflecting deeply on the challenges of ministry and inter-church relations.
+Dr Stuart McClure QBS Weston Lecture Theatre

 Thursday 26 June 2025

 Time Session/Activity Academic Lead Location

 9.30am - 11.00am Excursion: Shankill Road and Falls Road Area A full day exploring sites critical to Northern Ireland's history.
 Participants will visit the Shankill and Falls Roads to understand the physical and symbolic divisions of Belfast, with guided tours discussing the role of community leaders.
 Dr Stuart McClure

 11.00am - 11.30am Break

 11.30am - 1.00pm Excursion: Crumlin Road Gaol At Crumlin Road Gaol, the tour will focus on political imprisonment and leadership among incarcerated individuals, with insights into how prison experiences shaped political movements throughout the British Isles.
 Dr Stuart McClure

 1.00pm - 2.00pm Lunch

 2.00pm - 3.30pm Film Screening and Discussion: Episode 3 In this session, students will watch Episode 3, which examines the peak of violence during the Troubles and the profound impact on Northern Irish communities.
 The documentary highlights how daily life became marked by fear, resilience, and loss, as violence escalated and divisions deepened.
 Following the screening, a facilitated discussion will explore the responses of community and political leaders to this crisis, focusing on the difficult choices they faced and the strategies they employed to protect and support their communities amid intense turmoil.
 This session provides a compelling foundation for understanding crisis leadership, resilience, and the human cost of prolonged conflict.
-Dr Stuart McClure QBS
+Dr Stuart McClure QBS Weston Lecture Theatre